-A member of Pi Kappa Lambda and Phi Kappa Phi, he was formerly a faculty member at Wichita State University (KS) and the Brevard Music Center (NC).
-He has presented masterclasses at high schools, conservatories, and universities throughout the United States and China, and served as a faculty sabbatical replacement at Indiana University's Jacobs School of Music.
+A member of Pi Kappa Lambda and Phi Kappa Phi honor societies, he was formerly a faculty member at Wichita State University (KS) and the Brevard Music Center (NC).
+He has presented masterclasses at high schools, conservatories, and universities throughout the United States, South Korea, and China, and served as a faculty sabbatical replacement at Indiana University's Jacobs School of Music in 2014-15.

-Vacchi’s recording credits include Argo, BMG Classics, Centaur, NMC (Israel), North Pacific, Sony Classical, Edward Hines Music, Equilibrium, 8 Bells Records, Origin Classical, Quadre Music Group, AFKA Records, PentaTone, Parma Records, Orange Mountain Music, and Imagine Music.
-He has performed in 23 countries throughout Europe, the Americas, Asia, the Middle East, and the Caribbean.
-In the U.S., Vacchi has performed with The Florida Orchestra, Santa Fe ProMusica, the Rhode Island, Tulsa, and Rochester Philharmonics, and the Saint Louis, New World, Baton Rouge, Colorado, Honolulu, Kansas City, Oregon, Eugene, New Haven, and Wichita Symphony Orchestras.
-He is a member of the Oregon Ballet Theatre, Oregon Bach Festival, Eugene Symphony Orchestra, Cabrillo Festival of Contemporary Music (CA), and Music on the Hill (RI).
-He has performed in backup groups for such diverse artists as Michael Brecker, Victor Borge, Garrison Keillor, Luciano Pavarotti, Tony Bennett, The Moody Blues, and Peter Schickele.
+Vacchi’s recording credits include Argo, BMG Classics, Mark Records, Innova, Bridge Records, Centaur, NMC (Israel), North Pacific, Sony Classical, Edward Hines Music, Equilibrium, 8 Bells Records, Origin Classical, Quadre Music Group, AFKA Records, PentaTone, Parma Records, Orange Mountain Music, and Imagine Music.
+He has performed in 24 countries throughout Europe, the Americas, Asia, the Middle East, and the Caribbean.
+In the U.S., Vacchi has performed with The Florida and Sarasota Orchestras, Santa Fe ProMusica, the Rhode Island, Tulsa, and Rochester Philharmonics, and the Saint Louis, New World, Baton Rouge, Colorado, Honolulu, Kansas City, Oregon, New Haven, and Wichita Symphony Orchestras.
+A member of the Eugene Symphony Orchestra, Oregon Bach Festival, and Music on the Hill (RI), he has performed in backup groups for such diverse artists as Michael Brecker, Victor Borge, Garrison Keillor, Luciano Pavarotti, Tony Bennett, The Moody Blues, and Peter Schickele.
 Vacchi has been a featured soloist in works by Haydn, Mozart, Strauss, J.S.
-Bach, Vivaldi, Lindpaintner, Jurriaan Andriessen, Michael Daugherty, Walter Hartley, Ellen Taaffe Zwilich, Walter Mays, and Peter Hope.
+Bach, Vivaldi, Lindpaintner, Jurriaan Andriessen, Michael Daugherty, Walter Hartley, Ellen Taaffe Zwilich, Walter Mays, James Stephenson, and Peter Hope.

-An advocate of new music, Vacchi has performed more than 400 recently-composed works, including 118 premieres.
-A member of the Oregon Wind Quintet, he also performs with Douglas Detrick’s AnyWhen Ensemble, which features contemporary improvisation and jazz chamber music.
-Vacchi maintains interests in instrument collecting and early music, performing on dulcian, rackett, Baroque, Classical, and French bassoons.
-He has performed throughout the west coast as a Baroque bassoonist, including appearances with the Portland Baroque Orchestra, Vancouver's Pacific Baroque Orchestra, and members of Seattle Baroque.
+An advocate of new music, Vacchi has performed nearly 500 recently-composed works, including more than 150 premieres.
+A member of the Arcturus and Oregon Wind Quintets, he also performs with Douglas Detrick’s AnyWhen Ensemble, which features contemporary improvisation and jazz chamber music.
+Vacchi maintains interests in instrument collecting and early music, performing on dulcian, Baroque, Classical, and French bassoons, as well as heckelphone and contrabass clarinet.
+He has performed throughout the west coast as a Baroque bassoonist, including appearances with the Portland Baroque Orchestra, Oregon Bach Festival, Vancouver's Pacific Baroque Orchestra, and with members of Seattle Baroque.

 - Douglas Detrick's AnyWhen Ensemble: Rivers Music (Origin Classical 33012)